lopez-christian/IMDb-Web-Scraping-Project/README.md

 ## Questions:

-- How does the spread of genre in terms of metascore look for each title in the dataset?
 - What genre appears to be most promising for a company that wants to break into the film-making industry?
-- What actors and directors fare best in said genre?
+- What directors and actors fare best in said genre?
 And how do they compare amongst each other?
 - Are there any meaninful correlations or relationships to look at that might give us a little more insight into the film-making industry?

 ## Findings: